Remember a Loved One's Death: Sharing Those Memories With Others

 "The soul of man is the candle of God."

-My husband Bill died a year ago, January 6, 2013, from complications of his long and patient battle with Muscular Dystrophy.
-To honor his memory, I donated to several causes and because he was, and I am, ardent Roman Catholic, I'd also have Masses said.
-However, as the anniversary day grew near in 2014, I wanted to do something special and more personal.
+My husband Bill died on January 6, 2013, from complications of his long and patient battle with Muscular Dystrophy.
+To honor his memory, I donated to several causes and because he was, and I am, ardent Roman Catholics, I'd also have Masses said.
+However, as the anniversary day approached at the beginning of 2014, I wanted to do something special and more personal.